Raulentiul/Proiect-VF/src/TOOLS.md

 ### Description
 Figure 5 Microscopic features of Russula bella (SFC20170819-05) A basidia B basidiola C clavate marginal cells D hymenial cystidia on lamellae sides E subulate marginal cells F hyphal termination at pileus margin G hyphal termination at pileus centre.
 Scale bars: 10 µm.

 ### Used for
 - termination

+### Input formats
+(none)

+### Supported languages
+- C

+### Supported inputs
+(none)

+### Properties verified
+- termination

+### Techniques
+(none)

+### External tools
+(none)

+### Examples
+(none)

+### References
+(none)

+---

+## Soil N<sub>2</sub>O emissions after perennial legume termination in an alfalfa-wheat crop rotation system under Mediterranean conditions

+- **Website:** N/A
+- **DOI:** 10.4081/ija.2020.1613
+- **Status:** Unknown
+- **Last updated:** 2024-12-08T14:13:19.058501+00:00

+### Description
+Agricultural activities are potential sources of greenhouse gas (GHG) emissions, and nitrous oxide (N2O) is one of the most important non-carbon-dioxide GHGs.
+Perennial legumes such as alfalfa (Medicago sativa L.) have potential roles for reduction of soil GHG emissions as part of crop rotation systems.
+However, the implications of perennial legume termination by tillage and subsequent soil incorporation of the residues for reduced GHG emissions have been poorly examined in Mediterranean environments.
+With the aim to assess the magnitude of soil N2O emissions (important for the definition of mitigation strategies) after perennial legume termination in alfalfa-wheat crop rotation systems in a Mediterranean environment, we defined the hypothesis that alfalfa termination by tillage with incorporation of the crop residues will increase soil N2O emissions during the subsequent wheat season.
+To test this hypothesis, closed static chambers were used in a field–plot experiment, using a complete randomised block design with three replicates.
+Soil N2O emissions were monitored across 33 sampling dates from October 2017 to July 2018, as a comparison between an original 6-year-old alfalfa field ('continuous alfalfa') and alfalfa termination followed by wheat ('alfalfa+ wheat').
+The soil N2O emission fluxes varied markedly across the treatments and throughout the monitoring period (from – 0.02±0.01 to 0.53±0.14 g N-N2O ha–1 h–1, and from 0.02±0.07 to 0.37±0.11 g N-N2O ha–1 h–1 for continuous alfalfa and alfalfa+wheat, respectively), generally following the changes in soil temperature.
+Several soil N2O emission peaks were recorded for both treatments, which mainly coincided with rainfall and with increased soil water content.
+In the 2 months following alfalfa termination, alfalfa+wheat showed higher cumulative weekly soil N2O emissions compared to continuous alfalfa.
+Following alfalfa termination for alfalfa+wheat, the increased cumulative weekly soil N2O emissions appeared to be due to asynchrony between nitrogen (N) released into the soil from mineralisation of the alfalfa residues and N uptake by the wheat.
+Despite these initial high soil N2O emissions for alfalfa+wheat, the seasonal cumulative soil N2O emissions were not significantly different (0.77±0.09 vs 0.85±0.18 kg N-N2O ha–1 for continuous alfalfa and alfalfa+wheat, respectively).
+These data suggest that legume perennial crop termination in alfalfa–wheat rotation systems does not lead to significant loss of N2O from the soil.
+The alfalfa termination by tillage performed in autumn might, on the one hand, have slowed the mineralisation process, and might, on the other hand, have synchronised the N release by the mineralised crop residues, with the N uptake by the wheat reducing the soil N2O emissions.
+Highlights - Soil N2O emissions peak after alfalfa termination and rainfall. - Soil N2O emissions increase after spring alfalfa mowing. - Seasonal cumulative soil N2O emissions are similar for alfalfa and alfalfa followed by wheat. - Mitigation effects of perennial legume on soil N2O emissions are not lost after termination by tillage under alfalfa-wheat rotation.

+### Used for
+- termination